osquery/foundation/docs/office-hours/20191029_meeting_notes.md

 There's a new requirement, "notarization", which is about submitting the binary/packages to Apple for an offline malware scan.
 This is an automated process.
 There do not appear to be humans in the loop.
-Though it is asyncronous, it's been under an hour.
+Though it is asynchronous, it's been under an hour.

 The notarization check is **not** local.
 It's a call against apple's verification servers.
 However, you can download a certificate of